Zurich Film Festival: Window

+Sounds

 The "Sounds" section celebrates the relationship between film and music in all its diverse aspects.
-With an exquisite selection of feature and documentary films, for once the soundtrack takes center stage - whether the film shines its light on musicians, captivates with exceptional film music, or deals with the topic of sound in a very fundamental way.
+With a diverse selection of feature and documentary films, the soundtrack takes center stage - whether the film shines its light on musicians, captivates with exceptional film music, or deals with the topic of sound in a very fundamental way.
 The program is complemented by two special screenings: One accompanied by live music and one with a live commentary by the film composer.